FreeRTOS/FreeRTOS-Kernel/MISRA.md

 - MISRA C-2012 Rule 21.6: The Standard Library input/output functions shall not
         be used.
         This rule warns about the use of standard library input/output functions as they might have implementation defined or undefined behavior.
-The function `snprintf` is used for convenience only when `configUSE_TRACE_FACILITY` is set to 1 and `configUSE_STATS_FORMATTING_FUNCTIONS` is set to greater than 0.
-Do not consider it to be part of the scheduler.
+The function 'snprintf' is used for debugging only ( when configUSE_TRACE_FACILITY is set to 1 and configUSE_STATS_FORMATTING_FUNCTIONS is set to greater than 0 ) and is not part of the 'core' kernel code.

 ### MISRA configuration